 Not all powerful Viking women needed a sword in their hand.
 Some exerted authority through diplomacy, religion, or political cunning.
 Leadership in Norse society could take many forms, and women found pathways to influence that did not always require direct combat.

 When a chieftain died, his widow often stepped in to manage the estate and the political alliances it represented.
 In some cases, women took on formal leadership roles.
 The Guta saga (the history of Gotland) mentions a woman named Tula who acted as a chieftain in her own right.
 The chronicler Adam of Bremen mentions the "Amazonian" women of the North.
 While his account is sensationalized, it reflects a genuine impression among medieval writers that Norse women could wield power.
 More prosaically, runestones raised by women sometimes describe them as landowners and "mistress of the house" (húsbóndi, which is grammatically masculine, suggesting a woman in charge of a household).
 One runestone from Tullstorp in Sweden reads: "Ginnlaug, Holmgeir's daughter, sister of Håkon… she raised this stone."
-Another from Hassmyra calls a woman "the best of housewives."
+Another from Hassmyra in Sweden calls a woman "the best of housewives" and notes that she managed the farm with skill.
+In Denmark, the runestone of Harald Bluetooth's wife, Queen Thyra, is extensively commemorated as the "pride of Denmark" and "strength of the land"—language typically reserved for kings.
+Historical sources also record the existence of a Viking queen named Sigrid the Haughty, who ruled independently in Sweden and famously rejected the marriage proposal of a Norwegian king, setting fire to his men in her hall.
+Whether these accounts are entirely accurate, they demonstrate that the idea of a female ruler was credible.

 Spiritual leadership was another domain where women could achieve high status.
 The völva (seeress or shamaness) held a respected position in Norse society.
 She performed divination rituals (seiðr), advised chieftains on matters of war and peace, and was believed to have the power to see the future and influence fate.
 Völur are described in the sagas as traveling between communities, accompanied by a retinue, and being treated with deference and hospitality.
 A particularly rich grave from Fyrkat in Denmark contained a woman buried with a silver-inlaid staff, a box of narcotic seeds (likely henbane or cannabis used for trance induction), and other ritual objects.
-This woman was almost certainly a völva, a figure of real spiritual and social authority.
-She commanded respect that could translate into political influence.
+Another grave from Köpingsvik on Öland contained a woman interred with a staff and a bronze ring—traditional völva equipment.
+These women commanded respect that could translate into political influence.
+The saga of Eiríks saga rauða describes how a völva named Thorbjörg was invited to a farm in Greenland to perform divinations that would predict the coming season's harvest and fortunes.
+The household prepared an elaborate feast for her, and all present treated her with awe.
+A völva's approval or prophecy could make or break a chieftain's plans for war or trade.

 Viking expansion across the North Atlantic—from the Shetland and Orkney Islands to the Faroes, Iceland, Greenland, and briefly Vinland (Newfoundland)—was not a purely male enterprise.
 Women were essential to these colonizing ventures.